edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 poly http://www.xs4all.nl/~ziklies/e-start.html 53,72 80,76 81,81 91,85 89,107 76,106 69,137 42,130 51,77
 ```

-The file simply defines areas within the image that are linked to URLs.
+This show that the file simply defines areas within the image that are linked to URLs.

 ## From server-side to client-side image maps

-Since *server-side* image maps [come with some caveats](https://eager.io/blog/a-quick-history-of-image-maps/), I took the liberty of re-implementing the server-side image map with a *client-side* image maps.
-These are functionally identical, but simpler and less likely to break[^2].
+Since *server-side* image maps [come with some caveats](https://eager.io/blog/a-quick-history-of-image-maps/), I took the liberty of re-implementing the server-side image map with a *client-side* image map.
+Both are functionally identical, but client-side image maps are simpler to implement and less likely to break[^2].
 Instead of using an external file, a client-side image map is simply an embedded element inside the page, which means we can replace the `<A>` element in the previous HTML snippet by this:

 ```HTML
 <img src="deurtje1.gif" usemap="#deurtje1Map" alt="deurtje 1" border="0">